Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

 ### TLDR
 1. Prepare your system prompt, e.g.) system_prompt.txt
 2. Run this command
-`python mpit.py S --system-prompt-file system_prompt.txt --prompt-leaking-keywords "SunsetVoyager#3971" --attempt-per-attack 1 --temperature 1 --score-filter 10
+`python mpit.py S --system-prompt-file system_prompt.txt`
 3. You will get a nice HTML report (can be print in PDF by the browser)
 4. All data will be under the reports directory
 5. This is the "[S]imulation mode"